plone/documentation/docs/backend/upgrading/version-specific-migration/upgrade-to-61.md

 ## Discussion is disabled by default

-Discussion, a feature that allows visitors to your site to comment on web pages for any content type, is disabled by default in Plone 6.1 and later.
+Discussion is a feature that allows your site visitors to comment on web pages for any content object.
+Discussion is disabled by default in Plone 6.1 and later.
 To enable discussion, you need to perform the following tasks.

 % Please add sufficient details for how to do this task, then delete this comment.